nightwatchjs/nightwatch-docs/guide/mobile-app-testing/running-tests.md

       browserName: null,
       'appium:options': {
         automationName: 'UiAutomator2',
-        app: 'wikipedia-sample-app', // custom-id of the uploaded app
+        app: 'wikipedia-sample-app',// custom-id of the uploaded app
         appPackage: 'org.wikipedia',
         appActivity: 'org.wikipedia.main.MainActivity',
         appWaitActivity: 'org.wikipedia.onboarding.InitialOnboardingActivity',
         platformVersion: '11.0',
         deviceName: 'Google Pixel 5'
       },
-      appUploadUrl: 'https://raw.githubusercontent.com/priyansh3133/wikipedia/main/wikipedia.apk', // url of app to be uploaded to BrowserStack before starting the test
+      appUploadUrl: 'https://raw.githubusercontent.com/priyansh3133/wikipedia/main/wikipedia.apk',// url of app to be uploaded to BrowserStack before starting the test
       // appUploadPath: '/path/to/app_name.apk' // if the app needs to be uploaded to BrowserStack from local system }
   },